 - Your business is closed and filed your final return.

 Note: For each quarter, you can file only one Form 941 either by paper filing or electronically.
-ExpressEfile encourages you to e-file Form 941 for easy and instant filing.
+The IRS recommends that you e-file Form 941 for easy and instant filing.